Established in 1988 – Over 30 Years

 Force 8 Stable Doors

 Available in a smooth or grained finish, makes these stable doors unique to Force 8.
+We are the only manufacturer who can give you the choice of having the door opening inwards, or outwards.

 As security is one of the main priorities in the manufacturing process, we use state of the art locking system whereon the top leaf there are 2 hooks and one deadbolts and this is the same with the bottom leaf.
 Force 8 uses SFS Intec hinges provide for a aesthetically pleasing finish and are fully adjustable – available in a wide range colours.